andreoug/min-triangle-path-v3/README.md

 > ./run_test.sh

 ##### Current Status
-Source is running successfully for input files with less than ~26-28 lines
+Source is running successfully for both input files for 50 and 2000 lines